 Causes of localized increased flow –

-- Tumors – These tumors may block, compress or damage blood vessels in the ear or in the surrounding area which results in an increase in the level of blood flow.
+- Tumors – These tumors may block, damage or compress blood vessels in the ear or in the surrounding area which results in an increase in the level of blood flow.
 These tumors linked with pulsatile tinnitus are found to be benign instead of malignant.

 - Head or Neck Tumors – Tumors of the neck and the head cause the development of abnormal blood vessels which later causes pulsatile sound.
 Pulsatile tinnitus can also be caused due to a tumor that presses against a vein.